 Bathing Your Dog at Home

-You may want to bathe your dog at home if you have a free time and want to spend a quality time with your dog.
-I know it will not become the most pleasant thing that you will ever do with your dog, but learning how to handle your dog during a bath time can actually teach you so many things you might not know before about your dog.
+You may want to bathe your dog at home if you have free time and want to spend quality time with your dog.
+I know it will not become the most pleasant thing that you will ever do with your dog, but learning how to handle your dog during bath time can actually teach you so many things you might not know before about your dog.
 You will learn firsthand how to make your dog behave in what perhaps their scariest activity ever (bath time).